CMMC Terms

 CMMC Third-Party Assessor Organization (C3PAO)

-C3PAO refers to organizations (generally cybersecurity or accounting firms) which have CPs and CAs on staff to perform assessments.
+C3PAO refers to organizations (generally cybersecurity or accounting firms) that have CPs and CAs on staff to perform assessments.
 The C3PAO is the entity that contracts with Defense Contractors seeking CMMC Maturity Level certification.
 The C3PAO is the first line of quality control for audits.

 Learn more about C3PAOs here.